vijaykumar18/Simulations_exposure_measurement_error/README.md

 1) daily PM2.5 zip code level data  (pm25_js_zip_2000_2016_ny_daily.csv)
 2) Pretermbirth aggregated data (zipall_1719.sas7bdat)

-# You need to set working directory properly...like mine is setwd("~/Downloads/DiffMeasError/Code") inside code review we have data and code for data generation and then exp subfolder with simulations
+A) You need to set working directory properly...like mine is setwd("~/Downloads/DiffMeasError/Code") inside code review we have data and code for data generation and then exp subfolder with simulations

 There are three major steps of the code;